richlegrand/bitbang/README.md

 ### WebRTC

 WebRTC is the behind-the-scenes technology that makes Zoom and Google Meet video conferencing possible.
 WebRTC offers the highest bandwidth and lowest latency possible, which is good when you're streaming live video, or practically anything else.
 It's mature, well-tested, and has ubiquitous support across all browsers.
-In addition to delivering low-latency media, it can also deliver raw data over "data channels", which is what BitBang uses.
+In addition to delivering low-latency media, it can also deliver raw data over "data channels", which is what BitBang uses for proxying HTML and WebSockets.

 ### Signaling server